Sideways energy will slowly cripple your momentum and your growth.

 - Do you know what your main things are?
 Are they written down somewhere?

 - Do they match the vision and direction of your church as a whole?
-Last thing your senior pastor needs is another church in his church.
+The last thing your senior pastor needs is another church in his church.

 - If you know the main things, are you ACTUALLY sticking to them?
 Or are you adding things here and there because you think you need to?
 Those things could be sideways energy.

-- List out all of the things you do.
-Every: sermon series, activity, event, camp, groups etc and compare it to your values and your main things and see if they fit into your structure.
-If they don’t, why are you doing it?
+- List all the things you do.
+Every: sermon series, activity, event, camp, groups, etc. Compare them to your values and your main things and see if they fit into your structure.
+If they don’t, why are you doing them?

 We have been on a ruthless hunt to rid ourselves of all sideways energy.
 It’s hard.
 It requires some tough conversations.
-But, when you are able to do the things you know you need to do and have everyone that serves with you all on the same page, with the same amount of energy and is crystal clear on why you do those things, these are the things that begin momentum in your leadership.
+But when you are able to do the things you know you need to do and have everyone that serves with you all on the same page (with the same amount of energy and crystal clarity on why you do those things), these are the things that begin momentum in your leadership.